delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 15. Show me your creativity

+This question can come out in many forms, but they all reference creativity.

+Almost all employers look for creativity.

+Creativity does not have to be you painting a picture or creating a sculpture.

+You might decide to create a Google Sheets document so everyone on your course knows all the deadline dates for course work.

+As with all interview questions it's important to provide examples here.

+Here's a good answer from [here](https://everydayinterviewtips.com/behavioral-interview-question-give-an-example-of-a-time-you-were-creative/):

+>While working at SalesCompany, I developed a lead generalization email that generated an unheard of 37% response rate – well above the previous record of 12%, using a friendly tone that made the email prepare casual and personally written, despite being a template.

 # Change "uhhhh" to "    "

 Instead of saying "uhhhh" and "ehhhhhh" just pause.
 Smile.
 DO NOT rush through your interview.